 Arbitrage Strategies - The Multi-Strategy Alternative Fund may engage in arbitrage strategies.
 Arbitrage strategies involve engaging in transactions that attempt to exploit price differences of identical, related or similar securities on different markets or in different forms.
 The Fund may use a variety of arbitrage strategies in pursuing its investment strategy.
 The underlying relationships among securities in which the Fund takes investment positions may change in an adverse manner, in which case the Fund may realize losses.
 The expected gain on an individual arbitrage investment is normally considerably smaller than the possible loss, should the transaction be unexpectedly terminated.
-The expected timing of each transaction will affect the rate of return realized by the Fund, and delays can substantially reduce such returns.
+The expected timing of each transaction is also extremely important because the length of time that the Fund's capital must be committed to any given transaction will affect the rate of return realized by the Fund, and delays can substantially reduce such returns.
 Therefore, unanticipated delays in timing could cause the Fund to lose money or not achieve the desired rate of return.
 Trading to seek short-term capital appreciation can be expected to cause the Fund's portfolio turnover rate to be substantially higher than that of the average equity-oriented investment company and, as a result, may involve increased brokerage commission costs which will be borne directly by the Fund and ultimately by its shareholders.

 Asset-Backed Securities - Asset-backed securities are securities that are backed primarily by the cash flows of a discrete pool of fixed or revolving receivables or other financial assets that by their terms convert into cash within a finite time period.
-Assetbacked securities include mortgage-backed securities, but the term is more commonly used to refer to securities supported by non-mortgage assets such as auto loans, motor vehicle leases, student loans, credit card receivables, floorplan receivables, equipment leases and peer-to-peer loans.
+Asset-backed securities include mortgage-backed securities, but the term is more commonly used to refer to securities supported by non-mortgage assets such as auto loans, motor vehicle leases, student loans, credit card receivables, floorplan receivables, equipment leases and peer-to-peer loans.
 The assets are removed from any potential bankruptcy estate of an operating company through the true sale of the assets to an issuer that is a special purpose entity, and the issuer obtains a perfected security interest in the assets.
 Payments of principal of and interest on asset-backed securities rely entirely on the performance of the underlying assets.
 Asset-backed securities are generally not insured or guaranteed by the related sponsor or any other entity and therefore, if the assets or sources of funds available to the issuer are insufficient to pay those securities, the Funds will incur losses.
 In addition, asset-backed securities entail prepayment risk that may vary depending on the type of asset, but is generally less than the prepayment risk associated with mortgage-backed securities.
 Additional risks related to collateralized debt obligations (CDOs), collateralized loan obligations (CLOs) and mortgage-backed securities are described below.